andreagorsche/cookaroundtheworld/README.md

 Sprint 16: Debug Rating functionality and multistep form on profile page

-Sprint 17: Add User Feedback, Documentation and Clean Up
+Sprint 17: Add User Feedback, Documentation and Clean Up, Remove of rating functionality due to time constraints

 ### CRUD Functionality
 Cook-Around-The-World handles data with a Django Rest Framework API and provides  full CRUD Functionality:

-Create - Users can create, an account/profile, recipes, comments, ratings, follow other users.
+Create - Users can create, an account/profile, recipes, comments, follow other users.
-Read - Users can view their own recipes, other user recipes, their own profile, other profiles, all comments, average ratings.
+Read - Users can view their own recipes, other user recipes, their own profile, other profiles, all comments.
 Update - Users can update their profile and recipes as well as mark comments as inappropriate.
 Delete - Users can delete their own recipes and comments.